 Services and Hardware

-I self-host a good number of services on my inexpensive private cluster of ARM single-board computers (SBCs).
-I currently own an Odroid XU4, Odroid-N2 and Raspberry Pi 3.
-Out of the three, I am most satisfied with the Odroid XU4 which runs on armv7hl.
+I self-host a good number of services on my inexpensive private cluster of ARM single-board computers (SBCs) and a x86 NUC.

 My setup involves setting Docker Swarm and each service is then spun up using a

 docker-compose.yml file, therefore all my services are Linux distribution-agnostic.